Mom Boudoir: Post-Baby Confidence Sessions — Photography Shark

 Chris McCarthy

 Post-baby boudoir is a specific category of boudoir session — not because the photography is technically different, but because the motivations, timing, and emotional arc tend to be distinctive enough to talk about separately.
-If you're a mom considering a boudoir session in Boston or the South Shore, here's what's actually involved.
+If you're a mom considering a boudoir session in Boston or the South Shore, here's what's actually involved — drawing on the post-baby sessions Chris McCarthy has photographed at Photography Shark's Rockland studio.

 Why Moms Book Boudoir Sessions